Azure/azure-blueprints/Boilerplate/readme.md

 }
 ```

-This should look familiar if you've [passed parameters inline to a nested deployment](http://google.com).
-Instead of getting these parameter values from a file, we are getting them from the list of blueprint parameters.

 And then you can reference that parameter within the `template` section in `template.json` like this:
 ```json
 "template": {